 Here’s what we do know: Both cannabis and kratom have plenty of anecdotal evidence to show they can be effective methods to combat opioid addiction.
 Unfortunately, there have also been a number of deaths associated with kratom.
 The FDA claims this number to be 36, but kratom advocates point out that other substances that could have caused death were also present in the victim’s bodies.
 And it’s also hard to say if 36 deaths out of millions of users, over a number of years, is statistically significant.

-Both kratom and cannabis are subject to tolerance issues, meaning that as the body becomes accustomed to them, more is needed to provide the same effect.
-It’s important to note that cannabis will maintain its medicinal effect at therapeutic dose, even though psycho-active effects diminish.
-Kratom will lose effectiveness and medicinal benefit as you reach tolerance levels.
+Both kratom and cannabis are subject to tolerance issues.
+This means the body becomes accustomed to them and more is needed to provide the same effect.
+It’s important to note, however, that cannabis will maintain its medicinal effect at therapeutic dose.
+That’s even as psycho-active effects diminish.
+Unfortunately, kratom will lose effectiveness and medicinal benefit at tolerance levels.

-And while cannabis withdrawal is controversial and, at worst, associated with mild grumpiness and sleep disruption, kratom withdrawal can be slightly more difficult (but, to be fair, it’s still very mild).
+Additionally, kratom withdrawal can be difficult (but, to be fair, it’s still very mild).

 Kratom affects the brain in much the same way that opioids do.
 Cannabis, being a depressant, functions differently.
-Both affect the dopamine system, but cannabis does so by stimulating cannabinoid receptors and kratom does so by mimicking natural neurotransmitters and tricking the brain into releasing more pleasure chemicals.
+Both affect the dopamine system, but cannabis does so by stimulating cannabinoid receptors.
+On the other hand, kratom mimicks natural neurotransmitters and tricks the brain into releasing more pleasure chemicals.

 What does this mean for addicts?
 It’s not clear.
 As part of its ongoing efforts to reschedule kratom, the U.S. government has slowed down research into the drug and its effects on the body.
 So, while many people claim that kratom has helped their addictions, the scientific understanding of why and how are still murky.
-Merely legalizing cannabis has the power to slow opioid addiction rates in U.S. states, but cannabis research is also woefully behind where it should be.
+Of course, legalizing cannabis has the power to slow opioid addiction rates in U.S. states.
+But cannabis research is also woefully behind where it should be.

-The bottom line is that the potential exists for kratom to be a singularly effective tool in the battle against opioid addiction, but it may not work as well as cannabis.
-Both options are unavailable to many addicts, due to prohibitionist laws.
+The bottom line is that the potential exists in kratom for pain to be a singularly effective tool in the battle against opioid addiction, but it may not work as well as cannabis.
+Unfortunately, neither option is unavailable for many addicts, due to prohibitionist laws.